 No heavy lifting (over 10 pounds).

 What to Expect

 The puncture site might be tender or sore.
 This often goes away after a few days, but it can last up to one week.
 (May use OTC Tylenol for pain control if told to do so.)

 You may notice some bruising in your groin.
 This goes away after 2-3 weeks.

 Some patients feel a small hard bump about the size of a peanut at the groin site.
 This is normal and often goes away after several months.

-If any yellow or green drainage comes from site.
+Any yellow or green drainage from the site.

 Severe pain or spasm in the leg.

 Any numbness or tingling in the foot or leg.